 The Pension Scheme has an investment strategy in place to address this funding deficit over a 20-year period, based on an appropriate level of employer's contributions producing a positive cash flow into the fund.
 In addition, assumptions are made about increasing inflation levels and the bank rate returning to more natural levels as global economies continue to grow.
-The size of the current deficit for the Council proportionally is not dissimilar to that being experienced by other local authorities at present and in 2020/21, the fund liability increased by £17.414 million.
+On a three-yearly basis, the Teesside Pension Fund undertakes a Triennial Revaluation to review and determine the required level of employer pension fund contributions to be made by the Council on behalf of its employees.